larry-lu/extendXarray/README.md

 # extendXarray
 Provides higher level functionality to the Python xarray project by integrating methods from GDAL and OGR.

-The goal of this project is to provide simple functions for integrating vector processing tools available in GDAL/OGR with the incredibly powerful n-dimensional array processing capabilities of `xarray` and other members of the pydata.org environment.
+The goal of this project is to provide simple functions for integrating vector processing tools available in GDAL/OGR with n-dimensional array processing capabilities of `xarray` and other members of the pydata.org environment.

 ### Why?